dinkelk/stocker/README.md

 Note that the median value is around $1,800,000 dollars with a mean absolute deviation (MAD) of around $580,000.
 This is well above our goal of 1 million dollars, and the variability is acceptable.
 By analyzing the results from all 400 scenarios, stocker reports that the likelihood of meeting our 1 million dollar goal is 88.8% using our portfolio and savings plan.

 To get a better feel for the results we can produce a few useful plots.
-The first is a historgram which shows the distribution of the final portfolio values for each of the 400 runs.
+The first is a histogram which shows the distribution of the final portfolio values for each of the 400 runs.

 ```
 mc.histogram()